Ngulolu/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me home; Takes one to their home directory from current working directory(wd) 3-Listfiles : the code that lists directory contents in a long format 4-listmorefiles : list all files including hidden in a long format 5-listfiles digits only: lists all files including hidden, displaying user groups numerically 6-creates the first directory inside a directory 7-moves the file betty by specifying its path to desired directory 8-the first deletion of a file
+2-bring_me home; Takes one to their home directory from current working directory(wd) 3-Listfiles : the code that lists directory contents in a long format 4-listmorefiles : list all files including hidden in a long format 5-listfiles digits only: lists all files including hidden, displaying user groups numerically\
+6-creates the first directory inside a directory\
+7-moves the file betty by specifying its path to desired directory\
+8-the first deletion of a file\
-9-the first deletion of a directory
+9-the first deletion of a directory\
-10-takes us back to the previous directory
+10-takes us back to the previous directory\
+11-Lists all files in the current directory including ones in the /boot directory\
+12.